Use of test

 This is an assay for non-heritable mutations.
 It does not raise issues of ethics or consent that are different from most other investigations ordered in the routine care of a patient.

 Fluorescent in situ hybridisation (FISH) analysis, using probes to identify fusion of FGFR1 with a partner gene.
+The breakpoints involved in these fusions can be variable, and in some cases certain variants will not be detected by the probe.

 0.5 mL bone marrow in transport media (or 10 mL blood in lithium heparin if blasts>10%).